Save the Children in Rwanda

 - 18% of P3 students could not read a word of a grade-level Kinyarwanda text.

 Rwanda has still yet to fully harmonize its domestic laws with the articles of the UN Convention on the Rights of the Child.
 Despite the conducive policy framework, there is still a lot that needs to be done to prevent abuse - physical, sexual, and emotional, perpetrated against boys and girls.
 The structures meant for protection of children still lack capacity and are under-resourced.

 Save the Children in Rwanda

 Save the Children has been working in Rwanda since 1994.
-In the immediate aftermath of the genocide, Save the Children helped trace parents or relatives of thousands of children who had become separated from their families.
+In the immediate aftermath of the genocide against the Tutsi, Save the Children helped trace parents or relatives of thousands of children who had become separated from their families.
 Since then, we have been working in partnership with the government and local stakeholders to promote a bright future for Rwanda’s children.